jozefvaclavik/docker_workshop/day_1/part_6/README.md

 ba072e1b8235   redis:latest      "docker-entrypoint.s…"   About a minute ago   Exited (0) 30 seconds ago                part_6-redis-1
 ```

-Once you have a containers created, you can simply `docker-compose start` which will result with
+Once you have a containers created, you can simply `docker compose start` ([docs: "docker compose start"](https://docs.docker.com/engine/reference/commandline/compose_start/) which will result with

 ```sh
 [+] Running 2/2